flutter/website/src/development/tools/devtools/memory.md

 ### Analysis tab

-The **Analysis** tab collects memory snapshots, both user initiated and auto-collected, by DevTools (when DevTools detects memory spikes).
+The **Analysis** tab collects memory snapshots, both user initiated and auto-collected by DevTools (when DevTools detects memory spikes).
 Each snapshot is analyzed.

 ### Analysis actions